Skip to main content

 3.4 AI reminds you to run /trellis:finish-work

 When AI stalls or is skipping ahead: run /trellis:continue.
-AI reads .current-task + the task’s status and, per workflow.md, figures out the next step (before-dev / check / update-spec, etc.) and continues.
+AI uses the active task’s status plus the per-turn workflow-state breadcrumb and, per workflow.md, figures out the next step (before-dev / check / update-spec, etc.) and continues.

 Finishing the Session